US Military Aid

 • Sources: iiss.org, armedforces.eu, globalsecurity.org, wikipedia.org

-USA: Weapons possessed vs weapons provided under Presidential Drawdown (short term aid)
+USA: Weapons stockpile vs weapons provided

 Provided